 From early 2017, celebrities and social media ‘influencers’ can no longer post content that they have been paid to publish without mentioning that it is a sponsored post.

-This is a long overdue step to prevent misleading posts on social media.
+This is a long-overdue step to prevent misleading posts on social media.
 Remember the video game your favourite YouTube gaming expert was all praises for, the one you dint enjoy as much as you thought you would guess what they were most probably paid to promote it.
 The beauty guru whose eye makeup tutorial insisted a specific type of eyeliner was the best for the look.
 Same!

 These rules are not unfamiliar for U.S. celebrities, the Federal Trade Commission established similar disclosure rules in 2009, and this move by Advertising Standards Canada has been long overdue.
 However, Advertising Standards Canada cannot impose fines if these rules are broken.
 The penalties are expected to come from the Competition Bureau.
-The brand sponsoring the celebrity will be questioned if proper details regarding whether the post is sponsored or not been disclosed.
+The brand sponsoring the celebrity will be questioned if pertinent details regarding whether the post is sponsored or not been disclosed.

-Many experts have welcomed the move with some others saying the government cannot regulate content on the internet and that it will be physically impossible to deal with cases of people breaking the disclaimer rules.
+Many experts have welcomed the move, with some saying the government cannot regulate content on the internet and that it will be physically impossible to deal with cases of people breaking the disclaimer rules.
 Some others also argued that the rules would give an unfair advantage to some foreign brands where such laws don’t exist.

 Whether sponsored posts are growing, it is only fair that customers know exactly what they are watching, a paid advertorial or a real and honest job.